 - Pollo Norte.
 There can be perfection in simplicity.
 Pollo Norte has a limited menu, but boy is it delicious.
 Your order of seasoned, free-range rotisserie chicken comes with homemade tortillas, roasted cabbage and salsas.
 Add a few sides for a few dollars more.
 Simple comfort food, fast.
 Perfect.
 5427 NE 42nd

 - Dick’s Primal Burger.
 Dicks Primal Burger focuses on sustainable ingredients that fit into the Paleo diet.
 The burgers come from 100-percent grass-fed beef.
 There are vegetables a-plenty on the menu.
 And there are many options for gluten-free and even vegetarian and vegan foods.
 While the majority of the items on the menu are burgers, you can also find some salads and soups if you’re not in the mood.
 Read our full review here.
 4905 SE Woodstock Blvd.
-Looking for another counter-service burger joint?
+Looking for a veggie burger joint?
 Try Next Level Burger at 4121 SE Hawthorne.

 - Laughing Planet.
 Affectionately known as “the dinosaur place” by kids around town due to their impressive collection of toy dinosaurs, this is a great spot to hit up for a healthy and quick meal.
 Even picky kids can find something they’ll like here (think smoothies, black beans, tortilla chips, quesadillas).
 And because of the legions of other families dining here, you never have to feel uncomfortable if your kid throws a tantrum.
 Various locations around town.